-Step 1 In Cisco Unity Connection Administration, expand Call Management, then select System Call Handlers.
-Step 2 On the Search Call Handler page, in the Search Results table, select the display name of the applicable call handler.
-Note If the call handler does not appear in the search results table, set the applicable parameters in the search fields at the top of the page, and select Find.
-Step 3 On the Edit Call Handler page, on the Edit menu, select Caller Input.
-In the Single Key Settings table, select the applicable phone keypad key.
-Step 4 Step 5 On the Edit Caller Input page for the key that you selected, check the Ignore Additional Input (Locked) check box to instruct Unity Connection to immediately process the key without waiting for the caller to enter additional digits.
-Step 6 Under Action, select an option and change settings as applicable.
-Step 7 Select Save.
-Step 8 Optionally, you can rerecord the call handler greetings to mention the key that callers can press while listening to the greetings: a.
-On the Edit menu, select Greetings. b.
-On the Greetings page, select the display name of the greeting that you want to modify.
-C. On the Edit Greeting page, select Play/Record, and record a greeting. d.
-Select Save.
+- Step 1 In Cisco Unity Connection Administration, expand Call Management, then click System Call Handlers. - Step 2 On the Search Call Handler page, in the Search Results table, click the display name of the applicable call handler.

+If the call handler does not appear in the search results table, set the applicable parameters in the search fields at the top of the page, and click Find.

+- Step 3 On the Edit Call Handler page, on the Edit menu, click Caller Input. - Step 4 In the Single Key Settings table, click the applicable phone keypad key. - Step 5 On the Edit Caller Input page for the key that you selected, check the Ignore Additional Input (Locked) check box to instruct Connection to immediately process the key without waiting for the caller to enter additional digits. - Step 6 Under Action, click an option and change settings as applicable. - Step 7 Click Save. - Step 8 Optionally, you can rerecord the call handler greetings to mention the key that callers can press while listening to the greetings: - a.
+On the Edit menu, click Greetings. - b.
+On the Greetings page, click the display name of the greeting that you want to modify. - c.
+On the Edit Greeting page, click Play/Record, and record a greeting. - d.
+Click Save.